cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-aws.md

 # Compatibility

-The AWS EC2 plugin currently only supports classic EC2 VPC.
+The AWS EC2 plugin currently only supports classic EC2.

 The AWS plugin uses the following client libraries: